project-oak/oak/docs/oak_functions_abi.md

 ### `report_metric`

-- `param[0]: buf_ptr: i32`: address of the label buffer.
+- `param[0]: buf_ptr: i32`: address of the buffer.
-- `param[1]: buf_len: i32`: number of bytes of the label buffer.
+- `param[1]: buf_len: i32`: number of bytes of the buffer.
-- `param[2]: value: i64`: the metrics value to report.
 - `result[0]: i32`:
   [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto)
   of the invocation

-The Oak Functions WebAssembly module invokes `report_metric` to report the metric value `value` for a sum-based metric bucket identified by a label.
-The Oak Functions runtime reads the label from the label buffer at address `buf_ptr` with the corresponding number of bytes `buf_len` from the WebAssembly module's memory.
+The Oak Functions WebAssembly module invokes `report_metric` to report the metric value `value` for a sum-based metric bucket identified by a `label`.
+The Oak Functions runtime reads the label and value from the buffer at address `buf_ptr` with the corresponding number of bytes `buf_len` from the WebAssembly module's memory.
 The Oak Functions runtime returns an [`OakStatus`](https://github.com/project-oak/oak/blob/main/oak_functions/proto/abi.proto).

 The Oak Functions runtime attempts to interpret the bytes in the label buffer as